 If you are old enough to remember the popular Mr. Ed television series, did you ever wonder how Mr. Ed talked?
 Peanut butter did the trick!

 If you’re tired of eating wimpy foods, munch on something that’ll stick to your ribs - and your mouth!
-In honor of National PB&J Day, why not whip up one of the following delicious recipes?
+In honor of National PB&J Day, why not whip up a PB&J-inspired recipe?
 And just to make sure the peanut butter doesn’t get stuck to the roof of your mouth, wash down that sandwich with a delicious PB&J cocktail!